Andriy Kobolyev: CEO of Naftogaz

-In the two years since taking over Naftogaz, Andriy Kobolyev cut the company's dependence on gas from Russia's PJSC Gazprom, a change crucial for Ukraine's security and Europe's.

-In 2014, Gazprom supplied 90 percent of Ukraine's domestic needs.

-Since 2015, Ukraine has not bought a single cubic metre of natural gas from Russia.
+Recognizing the national security and energy security vulnerabilities Ukraine's dependence on Russia gas caused Ukraine, Kobolyev spent his first two years at Naftogaz reducing Naftogaz's -- and thus Ukraine's -- dependence on gas from Gazprom, a crucial development for Ukraine.
+As a result of these efforts, Ukraine has not bought a single cubic metre of natural gas from Russia since 2015.
 All imported volumes come from the European market through Poland, Slovakia, and Hungary.
-During the winter of 2014–15, the Kremlin tried to block Ukraine's European gas imports by cutting natural gas supply to the EU.
-This move failed to have any tangible impact on Ukraine, although Gazprom, the Russian state-owned energy group, lost almost $5.5bn in the process.
+In retaliation, during the winter of 2014–15, the Kremlin tried to block Ukraine's European gas imports by cutting natural gas supply to the EU.
+This move failed to have any tangible impact on Ukraine, although Gazprom lost almost US $5.5 billion in the process.

-Ukraine has Europe's fourth-largest proven gas reserves, after Russia, Norway, and the Netherlands.
-Kobolyev said that Ukraine also has the potential to become self-sufficient in natural gas if a collaborative plan between the company, government, and private sector is devised.
+Kobolyev believed Ukraine has the potential to become self-sufficient in natural gas given its sizable reserves if a collaborative plan between the company, government, and private sector is devised.